1963 Sarawak district council elections: Council Negri

 With the announcement of SUPP-PANAS coalition on 1 July, both the parties were able to command a majority in the first division of Sarawak.
 However, by 15 July, Alliance had an upper hand in third, fourth, and fifth divisions of Sarawak.
-Therefore, the Alliance was able to command 19 out of 36 seats in the Council Negri.
-With additional support from the independents, Alliance was able to command 26 seats in the Council Negri.
+The Alliance was able to command 16 out of 36 seats in the Council Negri.
+With additional support from the 7 independents, Alliance was able to command 23 seats in the Council Negri.
 Meanwhile SUPP-PANAS coalition was only able to command ten of the Council Negri seats.
+The remaining 3 independents in fifth division was still undecided.

+The racial composition of the elected members is as follows: Iban 14 (13 in the Sarawak Alliance and one in the Supp); Chinese - nine (two - Sarawak Alliance; five - Supp; and two - Independent); Malays - three (two - Panas and one - pro-Panas Independent); Kenyahs and Kayans - four (Alliance); Melanaus: three (Alliance); one Land Dayak (pro-Panas Independent): one Kedayan (Alliance); and one Murut (Independent).

 Aftermath

 Although Sarawak Alliance only received 34% of the votes during the first-tiered district council elections, it won the mandate to form the first state government of Sarawak after extensive political maneuvering in second and third-tiered elections.
 SUPP and PANAS, which collectively secured 1.5% more votes than the Sarawak Alliance in the first-tiered election, became the opposition.
 Although it was obvious that a Dayak from the principal parties (which was either SNAP or PESAKA) should become the first chief minister of Sarawak, Malaysian federal government suggested that Abdul Rahman Ya'kub (a Melanau Muslim leader from BARJASA) should become the chief minister despite his defeat in his own local ward.

 However, the federal government eventually accepted a compromise that the chief minister post will be held by a Dayak from SNAP named Stephen Kalong Ningkan.
 The Malaysian federal government also demanded that both the chief minister and the governor post should not be held by the Dayaks simultaneously.
 Therefore, Temenggung Jugah, a Dayak from PESAKA, instead of becoming the first governor of Sarawak, was transferred to become the "Federal Minister of Sarawak Affairs".
 Abang Haji Openg, a prominent Malay aristocrat and civil servant, became the first governor of Sarawak.

+Malaysia was formed on 16 September 1963.
+Malayan constitution was amended by incorporating some recommendations by the Inter-governmental Committee (IGC) report, excluding the clause on rights of cession and the nine cardinal principles of good governance by the Brooke government.